 A comprehensive compilation of fitness programs, Lifetime Sports are designed to advocate for and enhance a life-long commitment to positive physical and emotional habits.

 Lifetime sports are offered to Second and Fifth Form students who do not participate in the School’s interscholastic teams.
-Conditioning, dance, golf, ice skating, soccer, spinning, ultimate Frisbee, volleyball, yoga, and Outdoor Programs are among the activities offered.
+Conditioning, dance, golf, ice skating, soccer, spinning, ultimate Frisbee, volleyball, yoga, karate, and Outdoor Programs are among the activities offered.